fungos/blog/content/post/rust-windows-vscode.md

 > rustup update
 ```

-Then, adding the nightly version of the compiler for trying experimental features and to be able to compile a required tool:
+Then, adding the nightly version of the compiler for trying experimental features and to be able to compile an useful tool (Clippy):

 ```dos
 > rustup install nightly